sudipta-samanta/order-service/README.md

 # order-service
 Order service component of a microservice.
 It's a spring boot project.
 The goal is to communicate with other services using microservice architecture.
 Here Order Service communicate with Payment Service to place an order.
+Implemented Service Discovery using Eureka to communicate with [payment-service](https://github.com/sudipta-samanta/payment-service)

 ## Dependencies